 There are four Munros in Scotland with the name More (meaning ‘big’ in Gaelic), the others being Ben More on the Isle of Mull, Ben More Assynt in Sutherland and Bynack More in the Cairngorms.
 Inside the National Park, Ben More and its close neighbour Stob Binnein are located close to Crianlarich and relatively easy to reach from there by public transport.

 At 1,174m and with an elevation of 986m, this Munro is a challenging climb and the pyramid shape of the mountain makes it steep.
 Most people start from Ben More Farm on the A85, walking south-east to Ben More and then on to Stob Binnein.

 The summit of Ben More has a large cairn and thanks to its loftiness the views from here are usually superb.
 You can see a many mountains of the southern Highlands over to Ben Lawers above Loch Tay and also Ben Lui in the west.

-You can find information about the trail up Ben More here.
+Find more information about the trail up Ben More.

 You’ll often find yourself in locations such as working farms, estates and areas protected for their conservation value, and we hope all our visitors will act responsibly and respect their surroundings, while having a safe and enjoyable time in the National Park.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.